Overv/VulkanTutorial/en/11_Compute_Shader.md

 };
 ```

 In this example we have a typed SSBO with each particle having a position and velocity value (see the `Particle` struct).
 The SSBO then contains an unbound number of particles as marked by the `[]`.
-Not having to specify the number of elements in an SSBO is one of the advantages over e.g. uniform buffers.
+Not having to specify the number of elements in an SSBO is one of the advantages over e.g. uniform buffers. `std140` is a memory layout qualifier that determines how the member elements of the shader storage buffer are aligned in memory.
+This gives us certain guarantees, required to map the buffers between the host and the GPU.

 Writing to such a storage buffer object in the compute shader is straight-forward and similar to how you'd write to the buffer on the C++ side: